 My ex wife is serving 45 days on weekends over a period of months for DWI.
 In the meantime, she is still drinking like a fish while in custody of my two young sons.
 Generally speaking, is a defendant required to abstain from alcohol in that situation just like in a probationary situation?
 And if...
 Read more »

 It is possible but unlikely that she is serving days in jail - even over weekends - as a condition of probation.
 It sounds like she is serving a jail sentence on weekends.
 If she's serving jail time, there are no conditions other than going to jail when she is supposed to.
-If she's serving a...Read more »
+If she's...Read more »

 Will the xanax in my system cause me any trouble when the results from my blood test come back?
 No one was injured and there was no damage to my vehicle as I was the only one involved.
 I asked to take a breathalyzer test on site but the officer refused and arrested me.

 The victim does not have the ability to "file a motion to dismiss."
 Additionally, the State can and has prevailed on cases where the victim does not show up and has signed documents stating they don't want to prosecute.
 Remember, it's the State's case.
-While you have a chance of winning, don't...Read more »
+While you have a...Read more »

 Wondering if he will have to go to jail or if there is ANY WAY he can get off with probation or something.
 He's young and a first time offender, nothing else on record, no violent offenses, a great kid.
 I don't want to see him in prison.